acenet-arc/vm-management/README.md

   1. Create storage access ID and secrete key: (see: [Establishing access to your Arbutus Object Store](https://docs.alliancecan.ca/wiki/Arbutus_object_storage#Establishing_access_to_your_Arbutus_Object_Store) )
   2. Create a new container to store restic backups using the "Containers" pane under "Object Store" left hand menu item.
-  3. Initialize a new restic repository using the access credentials created in 1 and the Arbutus HTTPS endpoint url (something like `https://object-arbutus.cloud.computecanada.ca:443/CONTAINER_NAME` ) using the "s3" protocol so that `s3:` should be appended to that URL to be used with the `RESTIC_BACKUP_URL` mentioned below under the "Managing bakups" section.
+  3. Initialize a new restic repository using the access credentials created in step 1 and the Arbutus HTTPS endpoint url (something like `https://object-arbutus.cloud.computecanada.ca:443/CONTAINER_NAME` ) using the "s3" protocol so that `s3:` should be appended to that URL to be used with the `RESTIC_BACKUP_URL` mentioned below under the "Managing bakups" section.
 The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are the ID and Key created in step 1 above.
 The commands to do this will look like:

   `$ export RESTIC_BACKUP_URL="s3:https://object-arbutus.cloud.computecanada.ca:443/CONTAINER_NAME"`
   `$ export AWS_ACCESS_KEY_ID="ID-from-step-1"`
   `$ export AWS_SECRET_ACCESS_KEY="key-from-step-1"`
   `$ restic -r $RESTIC_BACKUP_URL init`

   During the `init` restic command you will create a new password for the repository which will be the `RESTIC_PASSWORD` used below.